jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 self.x/self.y
             )

-  the terminal shows passing tests
+  the terminal shows all tests are passing with no random failures

 * I remove the TODO list